-Method for Computing Amount Eligible for Capital Gain Election (See Box 3, earlier.)
+Method for Computing Amount Eligible for Capital Gain Election (See Box 3.
+Capital Gain (Included in Box 2a), earlier.)

 Step 1.
+Total Taxable Amount

+A. Total distribution XXXXX

+B. Less:

-Total Taxable Amount XXXXX A. Total distribution B Less XXXX 1.
-Current actuarial value of any annuity 2.
-Employee contributions or designated Roth contributions (minus any amounts previously distributed that were not includible in the employee's gross income) XXXX 3.
-Net unrealized appreciation in the value of any employer securities that was a part of the lump-sum distribution XXXX C. Total of lines 1 through 3 XXXXX D. Total taxable amount.
+1. Current actuarial value of any annuity XXXX

+2. Employee contributions or designated Roth

+contributions (minus any amounts previously

+distributed that were not includible in the V/////

+employee's gross income) XXXX

+Net unrealized appreciation in the value of any employer securities that was a part of the

+lump-sum distribution XXXX

+· 70000

+C. Total of lines 1 through 3 XXXXX

+D. Total taxable amount.
 Subtract line C from line XXXXX

+A.